Will Dissly: Seattle Seahawks

-2022

 On March 14, 2022, Dissly signed a three-year $24 million contract extension with the Seahawks.
-In Week 8, Dissly had a forced fumble and a fumble recovery on special teams in a 27-13 win over the New York Giants, earning NFC Special Teams Player of the Week.
+In Week 8, Dissly had a forced fumble and a fumble recovery on special teams in a 27–13 win over the New York Giants, earning National Football Conference Special Teams Player of the Week.
 He finished the season with a career-high 34 catches for 349 yards and three touchdowns through 15 starts.

+In the 2023 season, Dissly had 17 receptions for 172 yards and one touchdown in 16 games.

+On March 5, 2024, Dissly was released by the Seahawks in a cap-saving effort.

+Los Angeles Chargers

+Eight days later on March 13, 2024, Dissly signed a three-year contract with the Los Angeles Chargers.